Notice and consultation for special rates

 - Elsternwick Special Rate Declaration (PDF, 71KB)

 - Elsternwick Special Rate Area Map (PDF, 744KB)

 - Elsternwick Main Street Committee Marketing Proposal (PDF, 5MB)

 - Elsternwick Main Street Committee Overview of Activity and Future Plans (PDF, 64KB)

 How much do I pay?

 The basis for calculation is the declared special rate in the dollar (different to the general rate) by the Net Annual Value (NAV) of the property, unless a minimum or maximum cap applies.
 The benefit levels, maximums and minimums vary between schemes.
-For further information contact Council's Rates Department.

-Will there be a separate rate notice sent?
+Will we send a separate rate notice?